 1 inch fresh turmeric, peeled and minced

-1 cup full-fat coconut milk (I use this brand, and it’s the BEST.)
+1 cup full-fat coconut cream (I use this brand, and it’s the BEST.)

 4 cups low-sodium vegetable broth